datacraft-dsc/DEPs/12/README.md

 - An identifier, which must be a qualified name as defined by Provenance Data model.
 - A `prov:type` property, indicating the type of the activity, as described above.
-- If the `prov:type` is `operation`, it must contain `opf:params` and `opf:results` properties.
+- If the `prov:type` is `operation`, it must contain `ns:params` and `ns:results` properties.
 These are the inputs to, and output from, the invoke operation.

 It is recommended that activities declare